MUKAPP/LiteLoaderQQNT-DeepL/README.en.md

 ## Screenshots
 ![Screenshot](./res/screenshots/1.png)

-## Installation Method
+## Installation Methods

+### Viewing Plugin Lists

+Install the [Plugin List Viewer](https://github.com/ltxhhz/LL-plugin-list-viewer) plugin.
+Open the corresponding settings page, locate this plugin, and click **Install** - **Use Release Package**.
+After installation, restart.

+### PluginInstaller

+Install the [PluginInstaller](https://github.com/xinyihl/LiteLoaderQQNT-PluginInstaller) plugin.
+Open the corresponding settings page, and in the plugin installation input box, enter `https://raw.githubusercontent.com/MUKAPP/LiteLoaderQQNT-DeepL/main/manifest.json`, then click the OK button.\
+Alternatively, you can also install the [Protocio](https://github.com/PRO-2684/protocio) plugin simultaneously, then click [this link](https://mukapp.github.io/LiteLoaderQQNT-DeepL/res/protocio-install.html) to directly invoke PluginInstaller to install the plugin.

 ### Manual Installation

-Unzip the downloaded Zip file, move the unzipped folder to `LiteLoaderQQNT/plugins/` , and restart QQ.\
+Unzip the downloaded Zip file.
+Move the extracted folder to `LiteLoaderQQNT directory/plugins/`.
+Restart QQ to apply changes.\
-（(If after unzipping it's not a single folder, but several folders and files, please create a new folder, put the unzipped folders and files into it, and then move it to the above path)
+(If after unzipping it's not a single folder but several folders and files, then please create a folder, put the extracted folders and files into it, and then move it to the aforementioned path.)

 ## Star History
 <picture>